 Create a standalone Azure Automation account

-This article shows you how to create an Azure Automation account in the Azure portal.
-You can use the portal Automation account to evaluate and learn about Automation without using additional management features or integrating with Azure Monitor logs.
-You can add management features or integrate with Azure Monitor logs for advanced monitoring of runbook jobs at any point in the future.
+This article shows you how to create an Azure Automation account using the Azure portal.
+You can use the Automation account to evaluate and learn about Automation without using additional management features or integrating with Azure Monitor Logs.
+You can add management features or integrate with Azure Monitor Logs for advanced monitoring of runbook jobs at any point in the future.

 With an Automation account, you can authenticate runbooks by managing resources in either Azure Resource Manager or the classic deployment model.
 One Automation Account can manage resources across all regions and subscriptions for a given tenant.

 When you create an Automation account in the Azure portal, the Run As account is automatically created.
 This account does the following tasks:

 - Creates a service principal in Azure Active Directory (Azure AD).

 - Assigns the Contributor role, which manages Azure Resource Manager resources by using runbooks.